-These healthy oatmeal raisin cookies should be on your baking list.
+These healthy and gluten-free oatmeal raisin cookies should be on your baking list.
 They're deliciously chewy with crispy edges and plenty of crunch to each bite.

-And they're also gluten-free, dairy-free (no butter), refined sugar-free, and can be made nut-free or vegan-friendly—an incredibly adaptable recipe.
+They're also dairy-free (no butter), refined sugar-free, and can be made nut-free or vegan-friendly.
+It's an incredibly adaptable recipe.

-They're a much healthier option, nutritious, and seriously good!
-Enjoy it as a treat, snack, or breakfast.
+They're the best and a much healthier option than classic oatmeal raisin cookies, and seriously good!
+Enjoy it as a treat, snack, or for breakfast.

 Jump to: